panique/huge/README.md

 - `4-full-mvc-framework`: http://109.75.177.79:84/

 Server's phpinfo() here: http://109.75.177.79:80/ !
 Feel free to test the scripts, and feel free to find security holes, problems and errors.
 Please note that this is just a preview, so don't misuse it.
+Also don't post your personal email adress here as it will be visible!
+Use a trash mail account instead, like this one: http://trashmail.ws/

 ###DIFFERENT VERSIONS